Last Update : April 27, 2021

 The plan presents the measures put in place at the Université de Sherbrooke to welcome students from abroad.
 It meets all of Canada's public-health requirements.
 Moreover, it complements the University's emergency protocol for dealing with the pandemic.

-Preparedness Plan for International Students in the Context of the COVID-19 Pandemic (PDF)
+Preparedness Plan for International Students in the Context of the COVID-19 Pandemic (PDF - 186 Ko)

-The University corresponds with all international students—both those already registered and those new to the upcoming semester—to inform them of the steps to be taken if coming to Sherbrooke or returning home, as the case may be.
-In addition, international students who inform us of their arrival date by email at email@example.com are matched with a student from the Université de Sherbrooke who can help them prepare and support them during their quarantine.
+The University is in contact with all international students—both those already registered and those new to the upcoming semester—to inform them of the steps to be taken if coming to Sherbrooke or returning home, as the case may be.
+In addition, international students who inform us of their arrival date by email at firstname.lastname@example.org are matched with a student from the Université de Sherbrooke who can help them prepare and support them during their quarantine.

 Travellers must also use the Declaration Form from the University to warn, prior to their arrival, that they are arriving from abroad and are quarantining themselves.